|Our Weekly CSA Haul: Paleo Means Lots of Veggies!|

 - Dinner Salads - we do this a lot in the summer, when we have lovely fresh lettuce and veggies from our local farm.
 See my favorites under lunch, but we eat lots of different salads.
 Our favorite dinner salad is a bed of lettuce with tomato, cucumber, carmelized onions, a small bit of blue cheese (yes, a cheat but it has almost no lactose in it), and sliced steak on top.

-- Homemade soup in the fall & winter.
+- Homemade soup in the fall and winter.

 - Modified recipes: I still use some of my old favorite recipes, with slight modifications.
 We eat stir-fries and curries, just without the rice underneath (or with cauliflower "rice" instead).
 I might leave out breadcrumbs or cheese or other non-Paleo ingredients and add in extra veggies.
 I find that sources of healthy recipes, like Cooking Light magazine or Curtis Stone's cookbooks (both favorites of mine) are often naturally Paleo or can be easily modified.

-- Find Paleo substitutes for your favorites, like cauliflower rice for rice (recipes in the Paleo cookbooks below) or zucchini noodles made with a spiralizer (see link below) instead of pasta.
+- Find Paleo substitutes for your favorites, like cauliflower rice for rice (recipes in the Paleo cookbooks below) or zucchini noodles made with a spiralizer instead of pasta.

 - Paleo recipes.
 See below for suggestions and links.